brtnlaw/personal_website/_pages/about.md

   - /about/
   - /about.html
 ---

-After the slider, I need to figure out the light box.
-I would also like to include slides of the ambience as well as the price point.
+A website to house my professional profile, personal projects, as well as musings and opinions on food. 😊